 Here are the best mobile roguelikes:

-In the absence of a mobile version of Slay the Spire, plenty of roguelike/deck builder hybrids have stormed the App Store to try and capture that audience.
-Dimension of Dreams represents one of the better ones to come along recently.
+Plenty of roguelike/deck builder hybrids have stormed the App Store in recent years, but Dimension of Dreams represents one of the better ones to come along.
 It’s a token premium game with in-app purchases, but we’ve found that everything is neatly balanced and scaled so that it doesn’t feel like a grind.

-There are also plenty of different deck archetypes for you to play around and experiment with, so it’s a real shame it isn’t on Android yet.
+There are also plenty of different deck archetypes for you to play around and experiment with.
 This, and some choice patches is all that’s stopping it from being the ultimate contender to Slay the Spire’s throne.
 For more games like Dimension of Dreams, see our list of games like Slay the Spire on mobile.

 Naturally, the only thing that could knock Crypt of the Necrodancer off its coveted top spot would be more Crypt of the Necrodancer.
 The Amplified version released in April 2019 contains both the original game as well as all DLC and add-on content from the PC version.
 There’s a new protagonist to take control of, Nocturna, along with new enemies, music, and new levels.
 This is easily the definitive version of one of the best roguelikes of this generation, and now there really is no excuse to not get involved if you haven’t already.